EU AI Act: Is Enterprise Architecture Key To Compliance?

 EAM DE10

 The EU AI Act is the forerunner for coming worldwide legislation on artificial intelligence (AI).
-To comply with regulation, you need the right toolset to support you in the creation of AI regulatory documentation.
+To comply with these regulations, you'll need a solution that can efficiently support your documentation needs.

-That's why you need the LeanIX EAM.
+That's why you need LeanIX EAM.
 To find out more, book a demo today:

 Subscribe to the LeanIX Blog and never miss a post again!